Septentrion50/open_source_me/README.md

 # Open Source Me

-This project is dedicated to the people who want to take part in an open source project but can't find a project with the technology they want to use.
+This project is dedicated to the people who want to take part in an open source project but can't find the technology they want to use.

 ## How it works

-But the aim is to see what repos exist on gitHub, browsing the issues and categorize these into groups that use a common technology, framework, or stack.
+The aim is to see what repos exist on gitHub, browsing the issues and categorize these into groups that use a common technology, framework, or stack.

 ## Version